mcerutti26/FoundryRequests/README.md

 - Submission - Creates an experiment in our LabGuru electronic lab notebook website and creates a dedicated Slack channel for the request.

-The template.yaml file is a template that defines the application's AWS resource deployment and is used by Pycharm's AWS Toolkit to package the four directories into Docker containers that are synced with the associated AWS Lambda functions.
+The template.yaml file is a template that defines the application's AWS resource deployment.
+The template.yaml file can be used by the SAM CLI directly or Pycharm's AWS Toolkit to package the four directories into Docker containers that are synced with the associated AWS Lambda functions.

 ## Slack App View and Function